Garden Greens Garden Greens

 Łukasz Łuczaj

-Several years later, common daisies (Bellis perennis) would sometimes bloom in winter on lawns in Polish Subcarpathia.
+Several years later, common daisies (Bellis perennis) would sometimes bloom in winter on lawns in the Polish Subcarpathian region.
 I keep seeing them more and more often these days.
 Whenever I have the occasion, I collect some for cooking.
 A source of flavonoids and vitamin C, they are a valuable ingredient.
 Daisies can be eaten whole: both flowers and leaves.
 However, it is worth scalding them beforehand with boiling water.
 Since they often grow in places where dogs are walked, they may have parasite eggs on them.

 Continue reading